 Faster innovation is a top priority for virtually every organization.
 Recently, Accenture surveyed more than 2,600 C-suite executives to assess how impactful key signals of business change will be to their organizations, and to gain more detailed insights into how these executives are responding to them.

 One of the top six Signals identified by our survey as critical to companies’ future success is the New Scientific Method, where every company will be a scientific company.
-Eighty-eight percent (88%) of high tech executives agreed that increased scientific capability is critical to the future competitiveness of their organizations.
+Eighty-five percent (85%) of high tech executives agreed that increased scientific capability is critical to the future competitiveness of their organizations.

 What are the bigger technology bets driven by this scientific method that companies are making?